Skip to main content Skip to main navigation Skip to footer

 • Reflex

-Many teachers have students in their class that don’t know their basic math facts fluently.
-Counting on their fingers or making hash marks on the page make it difficult and time-consuming to solve simple math problems.
-Students who struggle with basic addition, subtraction, multiplication, and division facts will find higher math frustrating and upsetting.
-Math fact fluency helps ensure that students don’t get caught up in spending precious learning and testing time grappling with basic math facts.
+There are students sitting in math classes who don’t have basic math fact fluency.
+Counting on their fingers or making hash marks on the page makes it difficult and time-consuming to solve simple math problems.
+Students who struggle with basic addition, subtraction, multiplication, and division facts find higher-level math concepts frustrating because the foundation isn’t there.

-1. Higher math becomes easier for students
+1. Building math fact fluency makes higher-level math concepts easier for students

-2. Students make fewer mistakes
+2. Students make fewer mistakes when basic math facts are solid

-5. Students feel more confident
+5. Students feel less anxious and more confident

 6. Students actually like math!